 - Vaginal bleeding (especially for women in menopause) or an abnormal vaginal discharge

 When abnormal vaginal bleeding occurs, a healthcare provider should be consulted immediately.
-A healthcare provider should also be consulted if one or more of the other symptoms persists for more than two weeks.
+A provider should also be consulted if one or more of the other symptoms persists for more than two weeks.

 - A vaginal exam